In this article:

 Overview

-Important information about in-kind transfers:
+Important information about holdings transfers:

 - Settled trades: Your trades must settle before you can transfer your holdings.